rafaelgou/owncloud-bootswatch-themes/README.md

 OwnCloud Bootswatch Themes
 ==========================

+**ALERT: this project is descontinued and not updated to latest versions of Owncloud (specially 9)**.
+Sorry, guys.

 This is a collection of free themes for [Owncloud](http://owncloud.org/), based on [Bootswatch](http://bootswatch.com), which is based on [Bootstrap](http://getbootstrap.com/).